infinum/qa-handbook/Basics/Testing in general.md

 ### According to focus:

-You have to determine what will you focus on when you do testing.
-It is good to focus on one thing to keep your mental capacities sharp.

-We can crudely divide the focus into two categories: **functional** and **non-functional** testing.
+Decide on your testing focus to maintain mental acuity, ideally honing in on one area.
+Broadly, this focus can be categorized into two groups: **functional** and **non-functional** testing.

-**Functional testing**

-The goal of functional testing is to verify that the application is behaving the way it was envisioned to.

-When doing functional testing, you should both rely on the requirements set out in a particular task, and think outside the box to find ways in which these requirements might be wrong or insufficient.

-**Non-functional testing:**

-Non-functional testing is used for testing those areas of a certain software product that is less concerned with "what it does" which doesn't make it any less important.
+**Functional Testing**: This aims to confirm that the application aligns with its intended behavior.
+When conducting functional testing, it's vital to adhere to task-specific requirements while also exploring potential shortcomings in these requirements.

+**Non-functional Testing**: This type delves into aspects beyond the application's core functionality, which doesn't diminish its importance.
+This includes:

 - UI testing
 - Localization testing